A Trajectory-Based Approach to Discrete-Time Flatness: Introduction

-The paper is organized as follows: In Section \ref{sec:Discrete-Time-Flatness} we introduce the extended concept of flatness with both forward- and backward-shifts, and illustrate it by examples.
-In Section \ref{sec:Feedback-Linearization} we first demonstrate the planning of trajectories and prove the reachability of flat systems.
-Second, we show that every flat system can be linearized by a certain dynamic feedback, and illustrate this property again by an example.
+The paper is organized as follows: In Section \ref{sec:Discrete-Time-Flatness} we introduce the extended concept of flatness with both forward- and backward-shifts and illustrate it by an example.
+Subsequently, we discuss the special case of single-input systems.
+In Section \ref{sec:Feedback-Linearization} we first demonstrate the planning of trajectories, prove the reachability of flat systems and apply the concept to the sampled-data model of an induction motor.
+Second, we show that flat systems can be linearized by a particular subclass of dynamic feedbacks.